 Fentanyl Lollipops (Fentanyl Lozenges)

 Fentanyl lollipops (Actiq) are used exclusively for patients aged 16 or older who need around-the-clock pain control for cancer pain.
-It should only be used in people who are opioid-tolerant, meaning they are taking at least 25 micrograms of fentanyl per hour.
+It should only be used in opioid-tolerant people.
+This means they take at least 25 micrograms of fentanyl per hour.

 The purpose of the lollipop is to make the fentanyl lozenge easier to manage.
 If the lozenge is swallowed by mistake, it will not be as effective.